 Beyond such ridiculous antics, the greater dilemma is how many attenders of such churches would adamantly deny that a cult of personality is being intentionally fostered.
 Too many allow being fans, and having enthusiasm about ministry, to cloud their judgment.

-So consider the following 10 signs, in no particular order, of a cult of personality at work in a local church:
+So consider the following 10 signs, in no particular order, of a cult of personality at work in a local church that could reveal signs of a cult church.

 In other words, there is an active cultivation of being treated differently than others.